The Deeper Pattern Beneath Human Suffering

 Why Suffering Persists

-One of the most subtle ways suffering persists is through denial.
-Not denial of facts, but denial of inner weight.
+One of the most subtle ways suffering persists is through denying the Invisible Weight we carry.

 People often minimise their own distress by comparison: